mhrimaz/AwesomeJavaFX/README.md

 - [BootstrapFX](https://github.com/aalmiray/bootstrapfx/) - BootstrapFX is a partial port of Twitter Bootstrap for JavaFX.
 - [CalendarFX](https://github.com/dlemmermann/CalendarFX) - CalendarFX is a calendar framework for JavaFX 8.
 It contains a set of professional custom controls, which can be used to implement a calendar UI for any kind of application.
 - [ChartFx](https://github.com/GSI-CS-CO/chart-fx) - ChartFx is a scientific charting library developed at [GSI](https://www.gsi.de/en) for [FAIR] (https://www.gsi.de/en/researchaccelerators/fair.htm) with focus on performance optimised real-time data visualisation for data sets with up to millions of data point.
-- [CssFX](https://github.com/McFoggy/cssfx) - Enhances developper productivity by providing JavaFX CSS reloading functionnality in a running application.
+- [CssFX](https://github.com/McFoggy/cssfx) - Enhances developer productivity by providing JavaFX CSS reloading functionnality in a running application.
 Usable as standalone library or integrated in [Scenic View](#ScenicView).
 - [ControlsFX](http://fxexperience.com/controlsfx/) - ControlsFX is an open source project for JavaFX that aims to provide really high quality UI controls and other tools to complement the core JavaFX distribution.
 - [CustomStage](https://github.com/Oshan96/CustomStage) - CustomStage is a fully customizable Undecorated JavaFX stage (window) with amazing features.
 - [DesktopPaneFX](https://github.com/aalmiray/desktoppanefx) - MDI components for JavaFX.
 Think JDesktopPane/JInternalFrame for JavaFX.
-- [e(fx)clipse](http://www.efxclipse.org/) - JavaFX Tooling and Runtime for Eclipse and OSGi
+- [e(fx)clipse](http://www.efxclipse.org/) - JavaFX Tooling and Runtime for Eclipse and OSGi.
-- [FlexBoxFX](https://github.com/malikoski/FlexBoxFX) - FlexBoxFX is a JavaFX implementation of CSS3 flexbox layout manager
+- [FlexBoxFX](https://github.com/malikoski/FlexBoxFX) - FlexBoxFX is a JavaFX implementation of CSS3 flexbox layout manager.
 - [FlexGanttFX](http://dlsc.com/products/flexganttfx/) - FlexGanttFX is the most advanced JavaFX-based Gantt charting framework currently available for Java.
 - [Flowless](https://github.com/TomasMikula/Flowless) - Efficient VirtualFlow for JavaFX.
-- [FontAwesomeFX](https://bitbucket.org/Jerady/fontawesomefx) - FontAwesome in JavaFX with FontAwesomeFX
+- [FontAwesomeFX](https://bitbucket.org/Jerady/fontawesomefx) - FontAwesome in JavaFX with FontAwesomeFX.
 - [FormsFX](https://github.com/dlemmermann/FormsFX) - A framework for easily creating forms for a JavaFX UI.
 - [FX-BorderlessScene](https://github.com/goxr3plus/FX-BorderlessScene) - Undecorated JavaFX Scene with implemented move, resize, minimise, maximise, close and Windows Aero Snap controls.
 - [FXFileChooser](https://oliver-loeffler.github.io/FXFileChooser/) - provides an alternative file chooser especially suitable for extreme large directories where an integrated live search and filtering can be helpful.